gaurav081988/interledger-assignment/docs/intro.md

     GET https://icanhazdadjoke.com/
      ```

-	 -  Fetch a random dad joke as a Slack message: You can fetch a a random joke formatted for Slack.
+	 -  Fetch a random dad joke as a Slack message: You can fetch a random joke formatted for Slack.
 		 ```
 		 GET https://icanhazdadjoke.com/slack
 	 - Fetch a dad joke: You can fetch a specific dad joke.